 This is more justifying SAP’s unnecessary complexity.
 What do “all the steps that have to take place not going away” have to do with SAP’s complexity?
 Complexity is primarily a feature of software design, and SAP designs extremely complex software, but not because the problem it is solving is particularly complex.
-A good example of this is the SNP optimizer.
-The SNP optimizer has a bad design.
-Other optimizers are far easier to use while SNP’s is essentially useless.
+An excellent example of this is the SNP optimizer.
+The SNP optimizer has a lousy design.
+Other optimizers are far easier to use, while SNP’s are mostly useless.

 It seems that this article is commingling complexity with bad design.
 A good measure of software design is how something that is complex can be made simple to use.
-A good example of this is Airtable.
+An excellent example of this is Airtable.
 Airtable makes relational databases almost as easy to use as a spreadsheet.
 The complexity is hidden from the user.

 SAP Becoming More Simple?